-The purpose of this community benefit annual report is to communicate the work that has transpired during FY 2015 and to discuss the 2012-2013 community health needs assessment and implementation strategies for the 2014-2016 reporting cycle.
+The purpose of this Community Benefit Annual Report is to communicate the work that has transpired during FY 2016.
+The reported work addresses the identified community needs from the 2013 community health needs assessment and the implementation strategies for the 2014-2016 reporting cycle.

 During 2012-2013 Sanford conducted a community health needs assessment for each of our hospital facilities.
 During the assessment process Sanford collaborated with numerous community key stakeholders and community partners.
 The collaborative nature of this work proved to be a beneficial outcome of the process, and the collaboration continues among communities as the unmet needs are addressed.
 Findings from the assessment serve as a catalyst to align expertise and develop a community investment/community benefit plan of action.
-There is great intrinsic value in a CHNA when it serves to validate, justify and defend not-for-profit status and create opportunity to identify and address public health issues from a broad perspective.
+There is great intrinsic value in a community health needs assessment when it serves to validate, justify and defend not-for-profit status and create opportunity to identify and address public health issues from a broad perspective.